sumezawa/cool_vim_commands/macros/README.md

 Macros can be nested, which means we can call this macro in 'a' in another macro (e.g. 'b'), which we will do to modify each pair of \<name\> and \<email\>.

-    <em> Start from <name></em>
+    Start from <name>
     qb@aA,<Esc>j@ajjjq

+The above line does:
+- qb (begin recording sequence in register b)
+- @a (start macro in register a, for name)
-- A, adds a comma after the name is re-formatted.
+- A, (add a comma after the name is re-formatted)
+- j (go do one line)
+- @a (start macro in register a, for email)
-- jjj goes down three lines to the next name.
+- jjj (go down three lines to the next name)
+- q (end recording)

 Finally, we can do something like: